tensorlayer/HyperPose/README.md

 inference speed is 10 frames / second.
 On Titan 1050Ti, the inference speed is 38 frames / second.

-We also has a Python binding for supporting inference.
-The current binding depends on the tf-pose-estimation project, and we are working on imporving the Python binding efficiency.
-For now, to enable the current Python binding, please build C++ library for post processing, and run:
+We also have a Python binding for inference API.
+The current binding relies on the external tf-pose-estimation project.
+We are working on providing the Python binding for our high-performance C++ implementation.
+For now, to enable the Python binding, please build C++ library for post processing by:

 ```bash
 cd inference/pafprocess